Sore muscles from intense exercise is something we all have to go through in order to get stronger and build muscle.

 Now there is another type of soreness that I should tell you about.
 This type of soreness is the injury kind.
 If you feel sharp pain within the muscle and joints, you might have injured yourself.
 With this type of pain, you will kind of break out in a cold sweat and go pale.

 I hope this article helps with your muscle soreness.
-Remember, muscle soreness is a sure sign that you trained properly and muscle growth is right around the corner.
+Remember, muscle soreness is a sure sign that you trained hard and muscle growth is right around the corner.